getdirty75/asymetrics/src/articles/blu-ritual.md

 <br>

-Having recently got wind that Francesco, while remaining invested in the label, was moving on from his Nan Kolé identity, I caught-up with him over phone and emails to make-up for the past 5 years, pick his brain on what was next and ask him for a playlist of what’s vibrating with him!
+Having recently got wind that Francesco, while remaining invested in the label, was moving on from his Nan Kolè identity, I caught-up with him over phone and emails to make-up for the past 5 years, pick his brain on what was next and ask him for a playlist of what’s vibrating with him!

 <br>

 **INTERVIEW**

-***\- So, first things first Francesco, when we briefly spoke on the phone you told me you were moving on from the Nan Kolé project as a whole, what's your new moniker?
+***\- So, first things first Francesco, when we briefly spoke on the phone you told me you were moving on from the Nan Kolè project as a whole, what's your new moniker?
 How do I address you now?***

 Nan Kolè, as all things in life, came to an end.
 It was a beautiful journey but a lot of things changed and I want to be more "honest"and authentic to my higher self in my new endeavors.
 I have reconnected to some of the musical experiences from my twenties when I was raving and travelling in a van with my sound system.